Campus Health, Safety, & Security

 LTCC takes the health and safety of our students, staff, faculty, and campus visitors very seriously.
 Please see below to read about various policies and efforts taking place campus-wide that make LTCC a cleaner, healthier, and safer campus for our community.

-LTCC has partnered with Rave Mobile Safety to offer an emergency notification system, called LTCC Alert, capable of sending emergency texts and email messages to registrants.
+LTCC partnered with Rave Mobile Safety to offer an emergency notification system, called LTCC Alert, capable of sending emergency texts and email messages to registrants.

 Jeanne Clery Act